Bayesian Hierarchical Modeling and Analysis for Actigraph Data from Wearable Devices: Introduction

 \section{Introduction}

 Promoting a healthy lifestyle continues to stoke substantial research activities in public health.
 The ``Physical Activity Guidelines for Americans'' (2nd edition) suggests that most individuals, depending on age and body composition, receive 150-300 minutes of moderate to vigorous physical activity (MVPA) weekly \citep{piercy2018physical}.
 In general, the scientific community agrees that regular physical activity (PA) can have immediate and long-term health benefits \citep{reiner2013long, bull2020world}.
 Despite these well-known benefits, most Americans fail to meet recommended requirements \citep{piercy2018physical}.
-Specifically, only 1 in 5 high-school adolescents and 1 in 4 adults meet recommended levels of physical activity (PA).
-Given the well-established relationships between lack of PA and several obesity-related chronic conditions such as heart disease, type 2 diabetes, and cancer, as well as many physical and mental health benefits, an urgent need exists to improve monitoring of PA and to establish public health programs that promote more PA \footnote{More details at \url{https://www.cdc.gov/chronicdisease/resources/publications/factsheets/physical-activity.htm}}.
+Specifically, only 1 in 5 high-school adolescents and 1 in 4 adults meet recommended levels of physical activity.
+Given the well-established relationships between lack of PA and several obesity-related chronic conditions such as heart disease, type 2 diabetes, and cancer, as well as many physical and mental health benefits, an urgent need exists to improve monitoring of PA and to establish public health programs that promote more PA\footnote{More details at \url{https://www.cdc.gov/chronicdisease/resources/publications/factsheets/physical-activity.htm}}.

-Technologies for monitoring spatial energetics \citep{james2016, drewnowski2020} and promoting physical activity continue to emerge. \emph{Actigraphy} broadly refers to the monitoring of human rest and activity cycles using wearable devices.
-Actigraphy data are gathered directly from wearable sensors or indirectly through smart-phone mobile applications and record repeated measurements at very high resolution.
-Accelerometers, in particular, are motion sensors that measure acceleration along different axes and are able to collect large amounts of data \citep{plasqui2007physical, sikka2019analytics}.
+Technologies for monitoring spatial energetics \citep{james2016, drewnowski2020} and promoting physical activity continue to emerge.
+Among others, \emph{actigraphy} broadly refers to the monitoring of human rest and activity cycles using wearable devices.
+Actigraphy data are gathered directly from wearable sensors or indirectly through smart-phone mobile applications and record repeated measurements at a very high resolutions.
+In particular, accelerometers are motion sensors that measure acceleration along different axes and are able to collect large amounts of data \citep{plasqui2007physical, sikka2019analytics}.
 They are increasingly conspicuous because of their affordability, accuracy, and availability in smart-phones, smart-watches and other wearable devices.
-Many devices include Global Positioning System (GPS) sensors that reference measurements with location tracking along trajectories, or paths, traversed by the subject.
+Many devices also include Global Positioning System (GPS) sensors that reference measurements with location tracking along trajectories, or paths, traversed by the subject.
 Collected data can be quickly downloaded and promptly analyzed to obtain insights into their pattern and structure.